tildearrow/furnace/doc/1-intro/README.md

 every chip is emulated using many emulation cores, therefore the sound that Furnace produces is authentic to that of real hardware.

 ## hexadecimal

 Furnace uses hexadecimal (abbreviated as "hex") numbers frequently. see [this guide](hex.md) for a crash course.

 ## interface

-Furnace uses a music tracker interface. think of a table with music notes written on it. then that table scrolls up and plays the notes.
+Furnace uses a music tracker interface. think of a table with music notes written on it. then that table scrolls up and plays the notes. even experienced tracker musicians might benefit from a quick review of [tracker concepts and terms](concepts.md) before using Furnace.

 due to its nature of being feature-packed, it may be technical and somewhat difficult to get around. therefore we added a basic mode, which hides several advanced features.